-Claims Not Covered by Arbitration Sample Clauses
+Claims Not Covered By Arbitration Sample Clauses

-Claims Not Covered by Arbitration.
+Claims Not Covered By Arbitration.
 Claims subject to our agreement to arbitrate shall not include any Claim you file in a small claims court, so long as the Claim remains in such court and advances only an individual claim for relief.

 AutoNDA by SimpleDocs

-Claims Not Covered by Arbitration.
+Claims Not Covered By Arbitration.
 Claims subject to this provision shall not include any Claim you file in a small claims court, so long as the Claim remains in such court and such Claim is seeking only an individual claim for relief.
 Commencing an Arbitration: If you or we elect to arbitrate a Claim, the party electing arbitration must notify the other party in writing (the “Notice”).
 Your Notice to us shall be sent to P.O.
 Box 26458, Kansas City, MO 64196, Attn: Legal Department, Notice of Arbitration (the “Notice Address”).
 Our Notice to you shall be sent to the most recent address for you in our files.
 In addition, the party initiating arbitration must commence an arbitration under the applicable rules for doing so with one of the following arbitration forums: • The American Arbitration Association (“AAA”) under AAA’s Consumer Arbitration Rules, except as modified by this Agreement.
 AAA’s Rules may be obtained from xxx.xxx.xxx or 0-000-000-0000 (toll-free). • JAMS/Endispute (“JAMS”) under JAMS’ Comprehensive Arbitration Rules & Procedures or Streamlined Arbitration Rules & Procedures, including JAMS’ Consumer Minimum Standards, except as modified by this Agreement.
 JAMS’ Class Action Procedures shall not apply.
 JAMS’ rules may be obtained from xxx.xxxxxxx.xxx or 0-000-000-0000 (toll-free).
 If the chosen arbitration forum is for any reason unable to serve, the Claim shall be arbitrated by the other choice under this provision.
 If neither of the above arbitration forums is able to serve, the parties may agree to a comparable substitute organization.
 If the parties are unable to agree, then a court of competent jurisdiction shall appoint a substitute organization.

-Claims Not Covered by Arbitration.
+Claims Not Covered By Arbitration.
 Claims subject to our agreement to arbitrate shall not include (1) any Claim you file in a small claims court, so long as the Claim remains in such court and advances only an individual claim for relief, and (2) Claims asserted by way of a cross claim, counterclaim or any similar device against a party who has initiated a proceeding in court or other non-arbitral forum by any other party to that proceeding.
 Commencing an Arbitration The party initiating arbitration must choose one of the following arbitration forums to administer the arbitration: • The American Arbitration Association (“AAA”) under AAA’s Consumer Arbitration Rules, except as modified by this Agreement.
 AAA’s Rules may be obtained from xxx.xxx.xxx or 0-000-000-0000 (toll-free). • JAMS/Endispute (“JAMS”) under JAMS’ Comprehensive Arbitration Rules & Procedures or Streamlined Arbitration Rules & Procedures, including JAMS’ Consumer Minimum Standards, except as modified by this Agreement.
 JAMS’ Class Action Procedures shall not apply.
 JAMS’ rules may be obtained from xxx.xxxxxxx.xxx or 0-000-000-0000 (toll free).
 If the chosen arbitration forum is for any reason unable to serve, then the parties may agree to a comparable substitute organization.
 If the parties are unable to agree, then a court of competent jurisdiction shall appoint a substitute organization.

-Claims Not Covered by Arbitration.
+Claims Not Covered By Arbitration.
 The agreement to arbitrate does not include the following: (i) claims arising from bodily injury or death; (ii) any claim filed in small claims court, provided that the claim is within that court’s jurisdiction, remains in such court, and proceeds on only an individual basis; and (iii) any claim to collect or challenge debts owed pursuant to an extension of credit under a separate agreement or note (such as a separate loan agreement, promissory note, or other such agreement), in which case the dispute over the debt shall be governed by any disputeresolution provisions set forth in that separate agreement or note.
 Any claim covered by these exclusions, which are to be interpreted and construed narrowly, is an “Excluded Claim.”
 You and we agree that, in the event either party brings a legal action on an Excluded Claim, any such action shall be filed and heard in the county and state in which Vantage’s Administrative Office is located, if allowed by applicable law.
 In any such action, you and we agree that the prevailing party shall be entitled, subject to applicable law, to payment by the other party of its reasonable attorneysfees and costs, including fees on any appeal, bankruptcy proceedings, and any postjudgment collection actions, if applicable.

-Claims Not Covered by Arbitration.
+Claims Not Covered By Arbitration.
 This Section 9 does not apply to or cover the following claims: (i) claims by Executive for workers' compensation benefits; (ii) claims by Executive for unemployment compensation benefits; (iii) claims brought in a court of competent jurisdiction by either Executive or the Company to compel arbitration under this Section 9, to enforce an arbitration award or to obtain preliminary injunctive and/or other equitable relief in support of claims to be prosecuted in an arbitration by either party; and (iv) claims based upon a pension or benefit plan which contains an arbitration or other dispute resolution procedure, in which case the provisions of such plan shall apply.

 AutoNDA by SimpleDocs

-Related to Claims Not Covered by Arbitration
+Related to Claims Not Covered By Arbitration

 • Mandatory Arbitration ANY AND ALL DISPUTES OR CONTROVERSIES BETWEEN PARTICIPANT AND THE CORPORATION ARISING OUT OF, RELATING TO OR OTHERWISE CONNECTED WITH THIS AGREEMENT OR THE AWARD OF RESTRICTED STOCK UNITS EVIDENCED HEREBY OR THE VALIDITY, CONSTRUCTION, PERFORMANCE OR TERMINATION OF THIS AGREEMENT SHALL BE SETTLED EXCLUSIVELY BY BINDING ARBITRATION TO BE HELD IN THE COUNTY IN WHICH PARTICIPANT IS (OR HAS MOST RECENTLY BEEN) EMPLOYED BY THE CORPORATION (OR ANY PARENT OR SUBSIDIARY) AT THE TIME OF SUCH ARBITRATION.
 THE ARBITRATION PROCEEDINGS SHALL BE GOVERNED BY (i) THE NATIONAL RULES FOR THE RESOLUTION OF EMPLOYMENT DISPUTES THEN IN EFFECT OF THE AMERICAN ARBITRATION ASSOCIATION AND (ii) THE FEDERAL ARBITRATION ACT.
 THE ARBITRATOR SHALL HAVE THE SAME, BUT NO GREATER, REMEDIAL AUTHORITY AS WOULD A COURT HEARING THE SAME DISPUTE.
 THE DECISION OF THE ARBITRATOR SHALL BE FINAL, CONCLUSIVE AND BINDING ON THE PARTIES TO THE ARBITRATION AND SHALL BE IN LIEU OF THE RIGHTS THOSE PARTIES MAY OTHERWISE HAVE TO A JURY TRIAL; PROVIDED, HOWEVER, THAT SUCH DECISION SHALL BE SUBJECT TO CORRECTION, CONFIRMATION OR VACATION IN ACCORDANCE WITH THE PROVISIONS AND STANDARDS OF APPLICABLE LAW GOVERNING THE JUDICIAL REVIEW OF ARBITRATION AWARDS.
 THE PREVAILING PARTY IN SUCH ARBITRATION, AS DETERMINED BY THE ARBITRATOR, AND IN ANY ENFORCEMENT OR OTHER COURT PROCEEDINGS, SHALL BE ENTITLED, TO THE EXTENT PERMITTED BY LAW, TO REIMBURSEMENT FROM THE OTHER PARTY FOR ALL OF THE PREVAILING PARTY’S COSTS, EXPENSES AND ATTORNEY’S FEES.
 HOWEVER, THE ARBITRATOR’S COMPENSATION AND OTHER FEES AND COSTS UNIQUE TO ARBITRATION SHALL IN ALL EVENTS BE PAID BY THE CORPORATION.
 JUDGMENT SHALL BE ENTERED ON THE ARBITRATOR’S DECISION IN ANY COURT HAVING JURISDICTION OVER THE SUBJECT MATTER OF SUCH DISPUTE OR CONTROVERSY.
 NOTWITHSTANDING THE FOREGOING, EITHER PARTY MAY IN AN APPROPRIATE MATTER APPLY TO A COURT PURSUANT TO CALIFORNIA CODE OF CIVIL PROCEDURE SECTION 1281.8, OR ANY COMPARABLE STATUTORY PROVISION OR COMMON LAW PRINCIPLE, FOR PROVISIONAL RELIEF, INCLUDING A TEMPORARY RESTRAINING ORDER OR A PRELIMINARY INJUNCTION.
 TO THE EXTENT PERMITTED BY LAW, THE PROCEEDINGS AND RESULTS, INCLUDING THE ARBITRATOR’S DECISION, SHALL BE KEPT CONFIDENTIAL.